snowman-repos/book/project_managers/README.md

 But sales aside, KPIs are good for web agencies because they ensure all teams remain focussed on the business problems that need solving as opposed to the latest techniques or technologies.
 Yes a web agency must keep up to date with all of the latest trends to remain competitive, but cultivating an entire team to become primarily business focussed is by far more valuable to an agency in the long-run than any use of cutting edge technologies as that team will consistently be delivering business value to clients and this only ever increases agency team morale.

 KPIs can also serve as a boundary to client requests for features that are out of scope.
 In this instance, with KPIs defined, a web project manager can, with all sincerity, ask which KPI this relates too.
 More often than not, the answer will be none and in one swift move you have not only protected the project’s scope but kept the client focussed on their business’s primary aims and saved them money.

+- scope, risks, and tasks
+- timing and deadlines
+- roles and responsibilities
+- communication & workflow
+- delivery